Catherine, Princess of Wales: Privacy and the media

-The death of Diana, Princess of Wales, while being chased by the paparazzi in 1997 has shaped Catherine and William's guarded stance towards the media.
-They have repeatedly asked for privacy when off-duty.
+The death of Diana, Princess of Wales, while being pursued by paparazzi in 1997, has shaped Catherine and William's cautious approach to the media.
+They have repeatedly requested privacy when off duty.

-In April 2004, The Sun published pictures of Middleton with William at a ski resort, identifying her as his girlfriend.
-Following her graduation, she was frequently targeted by paparazzi and complained of harassment and intrusive media presence outside her home.

-Between 2005 and 2006, Middleton's phone was reportedly hacked 155 times by the News of the World, according to its former royal editor Clive Goodman, during a wider phone hacking scandal targeting the royal family.
-In 2006 her lawyers issued further warnings following the publication of unauthorised photographs taken during a shopping trip.

-In January 2007, increased media attention around Middleton's 25th birthday led to legal warnings from Prince William, Prince Charles, and her lawyers over press harassment.
-Some newspapers agreed to stop using paparazzi images.
-In March, a complaint to the Press Complaints Commission (PCC) over a photo taken through harassment led to a settlement and warning.
-In July, MPs criticised the PCC for failing to protect her from "persistent harassment".
+In April 2004, The Sun published photographs of Middleton and William at a ski resort, identifying her as his girlfriend.
+After her graduation, she was frequently targeted by paparazzi and raised concerns about harassment and intrusive media presence outside her home.
+Between 2005 and 2006, Middleton's phone was reportedly hacked 155 times by the News of the World, according to its former royal editor, Clive Goodman, during a wider phone-hacking scandal involving the royal family.
+In 2006, her lawyers issued further warnings following the publication of unauthorised photographs taken during a shopping trip.
+In January 2007, heightened media attention around Middleton's 25th birthday prompted legal warnings from William, Charles, and her lawyers over press harassment.
+Some newspapers subsequently agreed to stop using paparazzi images.
+In March, a complaint to the Press Complaints Commission (PCC) regarding a photograph obtained through harassment resulted in a settlement and formal warning.
+In July, MPs criticised the PCC for failing to protect her from what they described as "persistent harassment".

-In 2010 Middleton pursued a privacy claim against two agencies and the photographer Niraj Tanna over tennis photographs taken during Christmas 2009.
+In 2010, Middleton pursued a privacy claim against two agencies and the photographer Niraj Tanna over tennis photographs taken during Christmas 2009.
 The case concluded with £5,000 in damages, legal costs, and an apology.

-In 2011 close associates of the private investigator Jonathan Rees alleged that he had targeted Middleton during her relationship with Prince William.
+In 2011, close associates of the private investigator Jonathan Rees alleged that he had targeted Middleton during her relationship with William.
 In May 2011, the Middleton family complained to the PCC after photographs of Catherine and her family in swimwear during a 2006 holiday were published in several newspapers.
 The family argued that the images breached privacy and the editors' code of practice.
-In September, a deal was reached for the photos to be removed from the newspapers' websites and not published again.

-In September 2012, the French edition of Closer, Italian magazine Chi and the Irish Daily Star published topless photos of Catherine sunbathing at Château d'Autet.
-William and Catherine filed a criminal complaint and civil suit in Nanterre.
-A court granted an injunction banning further publication and launched a criminal inquiry.
-In 2017 Closer was fined €100,000, and its editor and owner €45,000 each.
+In September, an agreement was reached for the photographs to be removed from the newspapers' websites and not republished.
+In September 2012, the French edition of Closer, the Italian magazine Chi, and the Irish Daily Star published topless photographs of Catherine sunbathing at Château d'Autet.
+She and William filed a criminal complaint and civil suit in Nanterre.
+A court granted an injunction preventing further publication and opened a criminal inquiry.
+In 2017, Closer was fined €100,000, and its editor and owner were each fined €45,000.

-In December 2012, Australian radio hosts Michael Christian and Mel Greig impersonated Queen Elizabeth II and Prince Charles in a call to King Edward VII's Hospital, where Catherine was being treated for hyperemesis gravidarum.
-They obtained information from a nurse on her ward.
-After a public backlash and hospital inquiry, Jacintha Saldanha, the nurse who transferred the call, died by suicide.
-The hosts later apologised.